WebOrigami/docs/content/language/sites.md

 title: Defining a site
 ---

-The Origami language lets you concisely define the structure of a website.
+The Origami language lets you concisely define the structure of a site.
 This page introduces three key concepts — _trees_, _tree scope_, and _transformations_ — and a template system that make the language unique.
 If you prefer a hands-on approach, start with the [tutorial](tutorial.html).

 ## A tiny site